chart21/Verification-of-Outsourced-Object-Detection/README.md

 https://coral.ai/docs/accelerator/get-started/

 ### Outsourcer (Raspberry Pi)
-Install all required python dependencies.
+The Outsourcer only relies on the outsourcer folder.
+Copy it to your Raspberry Pi and install all required python dependencies.
 Installing open-cv can be done with this guide: https://qengineering.eu/install-opencv-4.2-on-raspberry-pi-4.html